What’s in This Article

 Products Worth Considering

 Cabin bags with wheels almost never fit under the seat.
-If you are flying on a budget airline, using a backpack as a personal item can save you significant money in baggage fees.
-Just make sure the backpack is smaller than the airline’s specific personal item dimensions, which are usually around 18 x 14 x 8 inches.
+If you fly budget airlines, using a backpack as a personal item can save you real money in baggage fees.
+Just make sure the backpack is smaller than the airline’s personal item dimensions, which typically run around 18 x 14 x 8 inches, but vary by carrier.

 Size and Weight Considerations

-When choosing between a carry-on backpack and a cabin bag, size and weight are vital.
-You want to pack as much as possible while following the rules.
-Here are three key points to remember:
+When choosing between a carry-on backpack and a cabin bag, size and weight shape your whole packing strategy.
+Keep these three points in mind:

-- Dimensions: Carry-on backpacks usually measure around 22 x 14 x 9 inches.
-This matches the standard size for cabin bags in overhead bins.
+- Dimensions: Carry-on backpacks usually measure around 22 x 14 x 9 inches, matching the standard size for cabin bags in overhead bins.

 - Weight Limits: Many international airlines allow between 15 and 22 lbs.
-A lighter backpack helps you pack more clothes without going over the limit.
+A lighter backpack frame means more of that allowance goes to your actual gear.

-- Design Differences: Backpacks are usually lighter than cabin bags.
-Suitcases have added weight from wheels and handles, which cuts into your total allowance.
+- Design Differences: Backpacks are lighter than cabin bags.
+Suitcases carry added weight from wheels and handles, which cuts into your total allowance.

 Products Worth Considering